Inspiravetion/Capsule.js/README.md

 * Caveats : Only supports single extension  and ```this.super()``` must be called in the Subclass constructor for extension to function properly

 ###super(funcName, argArray)
 Can be used in two different ways.
-If funcName is not present, the super gets called with this context and argArray as its parameters.
+If funcName is not present, the super gets called with the callers context ('this') and argArray as its parameters.
-If funcName is present, then the the Superclasse's function given by funcName is called with the argArray as its parameters.
+If funcName is present, then the the Superclasse's function given by funcName is called with the argArray as its parameters and the callers 'this' as it's context.

 ```javascript
   var Vampire = function(){